Creamy Homemade Nut and Seed Butter

 • If you use nuts with loose skin, like macadamia nuts, remove the skin before blending the nuts.

 • Don’t add water to the blender.
-Instead, add a spoon of honey or maple to help with the consistency.
+Instead, add a spoonful of honey or maple to help with the consistency.

 • Add a tiny amount of salt.
 The nut butter will already be flavorful and savory from being roasted.